cviebrock/image-validator/README.md

 - `3,4`

-The value (or first value, if providing height and width) can also be prefixed with a tilde `~` character, in which case the orientation doesn't matter:
+The value (or first value, if providing height and width) can also be prefixed with a tilde `~` character, in which case the orientation does not matter:

 - `~3,4` means the image can have an aspect ratio of either 3:4 or 4:3.